awsdocs/amazon-rekognition-developer-guide/doc_source/guidance-face-attributes.md

 # Guidelines on face attributes<a name="guidance-face-attributes"></a>

-Amazon Rekognition returns a bounding box, attributes, emotions, landmarks, quality, and the pose for each face it detects\.
+Amazon Rekognition returns a bounding box, landmarks, quality, and the pose for each face it detects\.
+Amazon Rekognition also returns predictions for emotion, gender, age, and other attributes for each face if the parameter for attributes is set to `ALL` in the API request\.
 Each attribute or emotion has a value and a confidence score\.
 For example, a certain face might be predicted as having the gender ‘Female’ with a confidence score of 85% and the emotion ‘Happy’ with a confidence score of 90%\.

 A gender binary \(male/female\) prediction is based on the physical appearance of a face in a particular image\.
 It doesn't indicate a person’s gender identity, and you shouldn't use Amazon Rekognition to make such a determination\.
 We don't recommend using gender binary predictions to make decisions that impact  an individual's rights, privacy, or access to services\.